This page provides some information

 ||

-| NJ 2-1-1 |
+NJ 2-1-1 |

 211 |

-Connects you to rsource specialists who can guide you to agencies where you can
+to resource specialists who can guide you to

-get help in dealing with urgent needs or everyday concerns.
+urgent needs or everyday concerns.
+They

-agencies, food banks, and more.
-It is free and confidential. |
+services agencies, food banks, and more.
+It is

 NJ EASE |